-- Your laptop or device must have a native USB Type-C port.
-Using an adapter on a USB 3.0 Type-A port will not work.
+- Your laptop or device must have a native USB Type-C Thunderbolt or DP Alt.
+Mode port.
+Using an adapter on a USB 3.0 Type-A port will not work with the DOCK410.

 - A driver is needed for both Mac OS X and Windows for the Gigabit Ethernet (GbE) port.
 If your host is connected to the Internet and enabled, Windows will get the driver from the Windows Update Catalog.
 For MacBook, you may need to run updates to Mac OS X.